Yousef523/LED-Circuits/README.md

 git remote add origin https://gitlab.uwe.ac.uk/y5-ali/digital-design.git

-# LED Circuit
+<h1 align="center">LED Circuit</h1>

-The circuit built is simple it consists of:
+##The circuit built is simple it consists of:

 -  A bread board
 -  LED Lights
 -  330  Ω Resistors
+-  10K Ω Resistors
 -  A coin cell battery
 -  Some solid core wires
 -  Raspberry Pi Board
+-  Micro USB cable
+-  A couple of buttons

-#The codes function
+##The codes function

 All the tasks were simple up untill task 4 where it got really challenging.

 The program enables the buttons to turn on the LED lights in different modes.